mjcolmenero/ph-submissions/lessons/geocoding-qgis.md

 - Part 1: Joining tables, which is a simple way of mapping simple summary data such as totals or averages
 - Part 2: Geocoding full datasets, which maps each item of data to a location, allowing much more flexibility, detailed spatial analysis, and more interesting maps

-The processes described are manual, and can be modified and applied to almost any geographical or historical context.
-At the end of the tutorial there is a note on using automated geocoding tools which are available to work with modern addresses, but these are of limited relevance to historians.
-Remember that street names tend to change relatively frequently, either in terms of spelling or entirely.
-Administrative areas have changed relatively frequently and were sometimes used inconsistently in historical sources (e.g. Bristol in Gloucestershire, Somerset, City of Bristol, Avon?) and indeed places have moved between countries, and countries have changed in name and extent.
-Even town names have changed and are subject to linguistic ambiguities (e.g. *Lynn Episcopi*, Bishop's Lynn, Lynn, King's Lynn, Kings Lynn).
-For these reasons it is often better to avoid using automated online geocoding tools and create a gazetteer to suit the historical context which you are researching.
+At the end of the tutorial there is a note on using automated geocoding tools which are available to work with modern addresses, but these are of limited relevance to historians working on eras before the late nineteenth or twentieth centuries.

 ## Getting Started

 This tutorial assumes that you have installed QGIS version 2 or above and have followed the *Programming Historian* tutorial [Installing QGIS 2.0 and Adding Layers](http://programminghistorian.org/lessons/qgis-layers) by Jim Clifford, Josh MacFadyen and Daniel Macfarlane.

 The tutorial was prepared using QGIS 2.14 'Essen' on Mac OS X 10.11 – menus, windows, and options might appear slightly different on different platforms or versions, but it should not be difficult to translate any differences.
 At a few points in the tutorial reference is made to how these techniques could be applied using ArcGIS, which is the industry standard commercial GIS application, and is widely available at universities, but is not always superior to QGIS.

-**NB** QGIS requires a range of additional supporting framework applications, such as GDAL.
-These are installed automatically on Microsoft Windows, but must be installed separately on other platforms.
-They are included in the `.dmg` download file for MacOS X, and must be installed first.

 You will also need to use a relational database such as Microsoft Access or LibreOffice Base, or alternatively be very proficient with spreadsheets.